Group Members

 Ms Isabelle Boon Isabelle joined the lab in October 2021 with a degree in Biochemistry from the University of Leeds.
 She will be funded by the White Rose BBSRC DTP to work with Profs Radford and Brockwell on the mechanism of OMP folding, particularly on de novo design of trans membrane barrels and their targeting to the outer membrane | ![]() |

 Dr Joel Crossley Joel joined us in March 2022 as a postdoc focusing on developing single-molecule fluorescence methodology to investigate the molecular mechanisms which drive protein transport in the ubiquitous Sec translocon.
-He is funded by BBSRC and is co-supervised by Prof David Brockwell and Prof Roman Tuma (University of South Bohemia, Czech Republic).
-The project is part of a long-standing collaboration with Prof Ian Collinson (University of Bristol). | ![]() |
+He was funded by BBSRC and worked with Prof David Brockwell, Prof Roman Tuma (University of South Bohemia, Czech Republic) and Prof Ian Collinson (University of Bristol).
+He is now an independent research fellow in our lab. | |

 Dr Katherine Fenn Katherine joined the OMP team in September 2021 as a postdoc working with Profs Sheena Radford and Neil Ranson funded by the MRC to work on cryo-EM studies of BAM-catalysed outer membrane protein folding.
-She came to us having completed her PhD from Queen Mary London on membrane proteins involved in pathogenesis and their host-cell interactions. | ![]() |
+She came to us having completed her PhD from Queen Mary London on membrane proteins involved in pathogenesis and their host-cell interactions.
+She is now funded as a Researcher-Coinvestigator on a new BBSRC grant with Neil Ranson using cryoEM and other biophysical methods to investigate how OMPs are folded into the bacterial outer membrane. | |

-Mr Jonathan Machin Jonathan gained an MBiochem in Biochemistry at the University of Oxford in 2019.
-He is funded as a Wellcome Trust PhD student and has joined our OMP team to use cryo-EM, molecular dynamics and functional assays to study the role of lipopolysaccahride in OMP structure, folding and assemby.
-He is jointly supervised by Sheena Radford, Antreas Kalli and Neil Ranson. | ![]() |
+Dr Jonathan Machin Jonathan gained an MBiochem in Biochemistry at the University of Oxford in 2019.
+He was funded as a Wellcome Trust PhD student and joined our OMP team to use cryo-EM, molecular dynamics and functional assays to study the role of lipopolysaccahride in OMP structure, folding and assemby.
+He was jointly supervised by Sheena Radford, Antreas Kalli and Neil Ranson.
+He gained his PhD in 2023 and is now working on cryoEM of amyloid funded by The Wellcome Trust.
+He will next continue to work on OMPs and their interaction with membranes as a Researcher-Coinvestigator on an exciting new MRC programme grant jointly with Profs Radford and Ranson. |

 The Biologics Team | |